 No confidentially policy:

-The best fit for today’s students is clearly stating up front that if they tell you they are hurting themselves, others, or if someone is hurting them, then you have to tell someone aka their parents and refer them to a professional.
+The best fit for today’s students is clearly stating up front that if they tell you they are hurting themselves, others, or if someone is hurting them, then you have to tell someone, aka their parents, and refer them to a professional.
 Try to say this message from the stage when you are speaking and when you are meeting with students.
-They need to know your NO CONFIDENTIAL POLICY before they start telling you their dark secrets.
+They need to know your NO CONFIDENTIALITY POLICY before they start telling you their dark secrets.

 Youth workers are NOT trained to do professional counseling like Dr. Phil.

 Not only are youth pastors not qualified, but the role of the youth pastor is not to be the resident professional counselor.
 My policy was never to see a family or student more than two times.
 Leave that for the professionals.
 Students are not looking for adults to have all the answers, rather they are looking for an adult with a caring ear as they navigate their adolescent journey.
-I always sought out after great Christian counselors in the community who I respected and trusted, so when I referred I knew who exactly I was referring to.
-Plus the church always paid for the first 2 counseling visits.
-The key is to pay for the first few visit so the family or students doesn’t have any reason not to do to get the help they need.
-Don’t waste your time do all the counseling.
+I always sought out great Christian counselors in the community whom I respected and trusted, so when I referred I knew who exactly I was referring to.
+Plus the church always paid for the first two counseling visits.
+The key is to pay for the first few visits so the family or student doesn’t have any reason not to get the help they need.
+Don’t waste your time doing all the counseling.